sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 In contrast to full-memory BFGS updating, limited-memory BFGS permits that H0 can be scaled on every iteration.
-By default, PyGRANSO will reuse the scaling parameter that is calculated on the very first iteration for all subsequent iterations as well.
-Set this option to False to force PyGRANSO to calculate a new scaling parameter on every iteration.
+By default, NCVX will reuse the scaling parameter that is calculated on the very first iteration for all subsequent iterations as well.
+Set this option to False to force NCVX to calculate a new scaling parameter on every iteration.
 Note that opts.scaleH0 has no effect when opts.limited_mem_fixed_scaling is set to True.